fmsabatini/ReproducibleWorkflow/slides.md

 }
 </style>

-A remote in Git is a common repository that all team members use to exchange their changes.
+A remote in Git is a common repository that all team members use to exchange their edits.
 In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.

-* You first need to create a remote repo, e.g., on GitHub (**Registration needed**)
+* You first need to **create a remote repo**, e.g., on GitHub (Registration needed)

 <img src="https://github.com/fmsabatini/ReproducibleWorkflow/blob/main/pics/Fig5_CreateRepo2.png?raw=true" alt="branch"  class="center" style="height: 70%">